rickparrish/Usurper/README.md

 Ported by <a href="https://github.com/rickparrish">Rick Parrish</a><br />
 Massive amount of bugfixing by <a href="https://github.com/dan1982code">Dan</a><br />
 <br />
-Windows binaries are compiled using Lazarus v1.6.4 w/ FPC 3.0.2<br />
+Binaries are compiled using Lazarus v1.6.4 w/ FPC 3.0.2<br />
-Linux binaries are compiled using Lazarus v1.6 w/ FPC 3.0.0<br />

 ==============================